Ingenico signs mobile payments deal with Spain's Loewe

 The company, which recently acquired online payments services firm GlobalCollect as part of a push beyond its core business of card payment terminals, said the deal was part of a strategy to provide a full range of services for mobile and online payments.

-The mobile payments market has expanded gradually in recent years but is expected to grow thanks to Apple’s (AAPL.O) iPhone 6 device, which was unveiled last week and features a built-in mobile payment capability.
+The mobile payments market has expanded gradually in recent years but is expected to grow thanks to Apple’s iPhone 6 device, which was unveiled last week and features a built-in mobile payment capability.
+(Reporting by Nicholas Vinocur; Editing by James Regan)